Martin Lewis (artist): New York

 In 1924, he returned to etching and produced most of his well-known works between 1925 and 1935 Lewis's exhibitions in 1927–1928 were successful enough for him to give up commercial work and concentrate entirely on printmaking.

 Lewis is most famous for his black and white prints, mostly of night scenes of non-tourist, real life street scenes of New York City.
 During the Depression, however, he was forced to leave the city for four years between 1932 and 1936 and move to Newtown, Connecticut.
 His work from this period includes a number of rural, night-time and winter scenes in this area and nearby Sandy Hook.
 When Lewis was able to return to the New York City in 1936, there was no longer a market interested in his work.
+He and lithographer George Miller organized a printmaking school in New York.
 He taught printmaking at the Art Students League of New York from 1944 until his retirement in 1952.
 Lewis died largely forgotten in 1962.